MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **HowToCheck** - How to check setting

-- **LaunchedBy** - Method used to launch Microsoft Update Assistant, if applicable
+- **LaunchedBy** - String to indicate how the process is launched.
+Microsoft Update Assistant can either be launched by launch agent or launched directly.

 - **PipelineInfo_ClientCountry** - The device country (based on IP address)